pchemguy/SQLPage-Demo/Custom Builds of Rusqlite/Custom Builds of Rusqlite Applications on Windows with Cargo and MSVC Toolset.md

 ...rusqlite> (set "SQLITE3_LIB_DIR=..\sqlite") && cargo build --example persons --features modern-full
 ```

 should complete successfully and generate  "persons.exe" in the "{repo root}\\target\\debug\\examples".
 There are several possible ways to verify the result before executing it.
-For example, the [Far Manager](https://farmanager.com/index.php?l=en) has the [ImpEx](https://github.com/Maximus5/FarPlugins/tree/master/ImpEx) plugin (also available from [Far PlugRing](https://plugring.farmanager.com/plugin.php?pid=790)) that provides a convenient access to executable metadata.
+For example, the [Far Manager](https://farmanager.com/index.php?l=en) has the [ImpEx](https://github.com/Maximus5/FarPlugins/tree/master/ImpEx) plugin (also available from [Far PlugRing](https://plugring.farmanager.com/plugin.php?pid=790)) that provides convenient access to executable metadata.
 The list of top-level items seen in ImpEx for "persons.exe" should contain the "64BIT" file-like item and the "Imports Table" directory, among other things.
 Opening the latter should list several directory-like items named after the imported DLL files, including one for sqlite3.dll.

 ![](https://raw.github.com/pchemguy/SQLPage-Demo/main/Custom%20Builds%20of%20Rusqlite/img/Far-ImpEx-Top.png)